PeeBs68/pands-problem-sheet/README.md

 Filename: collatz.py (Task04)

-Summary: Placeholder for Task4

-Details:
+Summary: Script to input a positive integer and apply mathematical operations to it until the nuumber equals 1 - AKA the Collatz Conjecture.
+Upon finishing, the entire list of generated values are printed.

+Details: The script first asks for the user to input any positive integer - note, no validations are performed at this stage so if any other data type is entered the script will fail.
+This number is appended to the list of numbers.
+A while loop is then used to cycle through a number of if statements until the number is equal to 1.
+We first check if the number is even using XXX and if so divide by 2.
+If not the we assume it is odd and multiple by 3 and add 1.
+The resulting number is appended to the list of numbers after each calculation.
+The script cycles through the if statements until the while loop is complete (number = 1) and then prints out the full list of numbers formatted with the * to remove the square brackets (see below reference).

 Additional Links referenced for this task:
+If, elif and else information from https://www.w3schools.com/python/python_conditions.asp
+While loops explained at https://www.w3schools.com/python/python_while_loops.asp
-details on how to remove the brackets in the output - https://stackoverflow.com/questions/62901226/howto-print-list-without-brackets-and-comma-python
+Details on how to remove the brackets in the output - https://stackoverflow.com/questions/62901226/howto-print-list-without-brackets-and-comma-python

 # 5. task5